rohit-kandelkar/My_Linux_Shell_HackerRank_Challenges_Solutions/README.md

-# 🚀 My Linux Shell HackerRank Solutions: Unlocking the Power of the Command Line! 🐧
+# 🚀 My Linux Shell HackerRank Solutions! 🐧
 This repository contains my solutions to various Linux Shell scripting challenges from HackerRank.
 Organized by topic, these scripts demonstrate practical use of commands like `head`, `awk`, `sed`, loops, conditionals, and more.
 Each script includes comments to illustrate my approach and learning process.

 ## 🌟 What's Inside?